snigdhareddyguduru/IDAI101-2505445--PYTHON-SA/README.md

 Before creating the app, I explored a few existing medicine reminder and health tracking applications.
 Most of them included features such as scheduling doses, tracking adherence, and displaying progress.
 I decided to design a simpler version that focuses on usability, basic reminders, and data visualization.

 Adhera uses the Streamlit framework because it allows developers to create interactive web apps entirely in Python.
-The main libraries I used are pandas for data handling, matplotlib for chart visualization, and Pillow (PIL) for generating a simple logo image.
+The main libraries I used are pandas for data handling, matplotlib for charting, and Pillow (PIL) for generating a simple logo.

 Below is a summary of the main features and how they work: